Do you want to move from Squarespace to WordPress?

-Do you want to move your Squarespace website to WordPress?
 Many users start their websites using different platforms.
-Sooner or later they discover the limitations of the platform and want to move to a better and more flexible option, like WordPress.
+Sooner or later, they discover the limitations of the platform and want to move to a better and more flexible option, like WordPress.

 Why You Should Move from Squarespace to WordPress

-Squarespace provides an easy to use platform to create and build websites.
-But it is very limited in terms of what you can do on your own website.
+However, many users soon realize that it is limited in terms of what you can do on your website.

-Step 0: Getting Started
+Step 0.
+Getting Started

-Step 1: Installing WordPress
+Step 1.
+Installing WordPress

 After signing up with a web host, the next step is to install WordPress.

-Step 2: Exporting Squarespace Content
+Step 2.
+Exporting Squarespace Content

 After installing WordPress on your new web host, the next step is to export your content from Squarespace.